22 December 2004

 Since it's thanksgiving tomorrow, here are some of the things I'm grateful for today.
 I'm grateful for sunshine (it stopped raining finally yesterday).
 I'm grateful for all of the people who have loved me or been kind to me.
 I'm grateful for all of the opportunities I've had to love other people.
 I'm grateful for hitting the genetic jackpot and surviving my hellhole childhood.
 I'm grateful for being able to hang on to compassion.
 Probably enough for today.

-america held hostage day 1784
+america held hostage day 1784bushism of the day:

 "Our nation must come together to unite."